Sahiladevi/health_track/README.md

-# 🧪 Analyzing the Impact of Lifestyle, Socioeconomic Status, and Healthcare Access on Chronic Health Conditions Among U.S. Adults
+# Analyzing the Impact of Lifestyle, Socioeconomic Status, and Healthcare Access on Chronic Health Conditions Among U.S. Adults

-## 📊 NHANES 2021–2023 Data Analysis Project - health_track
+##  NHANES 2021–2023 Data Analysis Project - health_track

 ---

-## 🎯 Project Objective
+##  Project Objective

 This project investigates how **lifestyle behaviors**, **socioeconomic factors**, and **healthcare access** influence chronic health conditions among U.S. adults using the **NHANES 2021–2023 dataset**.
-We focus on chronic conditions such as:
+The focus is on chronic conditions such as:

 - Obesity (BMI)
 - Hypertension